With pretty flowers, crisp green pods, climbing tendrils and delicate leaves, peas are an attractive and delicious addition to any kitchen garden.

 - Peas are light feeders and produce their own nitrogen in the soil so they are a cheap crop to grow!
 Avoid over fertilising your soil or the plants will produce leaves but not flowers and pods.

-- Snow peas, sugar snaps and garden peas are all members of the Fabaceae (legume) family and help to ‘fix’ nitrogen in your soil in a form your plants can easily take up with the help of bacteria around the roots.
+- Snow peas, sugar snaps and garden peas are all members of the Fabaceae (legume) family.
+They help to ‘fix’ nitrogen in your soil in a form your plants can easily take up, with the help of bacteria around the roots.
 These soil bacteria convert nitrogen from the air into plant food.
+Pretty cool hey?

 - Pinch out the shoots at the top of each plant when you see the first pods are ready to pick and add to your salads.
 This helps stimulate the plant to produce more pods.